Ignazio and Nino Salvo

-Salvo Lima arranged an unusually lucrative concession to collect taxes in Sicily for the Salvo cousins island (tax collection was contracted out by the government), in exchange for their loyalty to Lima and the Andreotti faction of the DC.
-The Salvos were allowed 10 percent of the take – three times as much as the national average of 3.3 percent.
-Subsequently, the Salvos expanded their economic activity to many other areas such agribusiness (lavishly subsidised by the European Union and Italian government) and tourism.
+Salvo Lima arranged an unusually lucrative concession to collect taxes in Sicily for the Salvo cousins' island (tax collection was contracted out by the government), in exchange for their loyalty to Lima and the Andreotti faction of the DC.
+The Salvos were allowed 10 percent of the take – three times as much as the national average of 3.3 per cent.
+Subsequently, the Salvos expanded their economic activity to many other areas such as agribusiness (lavishly subsidised by the European Union and Italian government) and tourism.
 They owned the Zagarella Hotel complex in Santa Flavia, near Palermo.

 Rise to power

-In 1958, the Salvo cousins as well as the old Mafia families of Greco and Bontade backed the regional Sicilian government of Silvio Milazzo, an atypical coalition government that was supported by Communists, Monarchists, Neo-Fascists and dissident Christian Democrats.
-The government was formed in protest against infringement on Sicilian autonomy and threat to Sicilian patronage by the DC party headquarters in Rome.
-During that time they acquired the private concession for collecting taxes in Sicily with extremely favourable conditions.
+In 1958, the Salvo cousins as well as the old Mafia families of Greco and Bontade backed the regional Sicilian government of Silvio Milazzo, an atypical coalition government that was supported by the Italian Communist Party, the Monarchist National Party, the Italian Social Movement, and dissident Christian Democrats.
+The government was formed in protest against infringement on Sicilian autonomy and the threat to Sicilian patronage by the DC party headquarters in Rome.
+During that time, they acquired the private concession for collecting taxes in Sicily under extremely favourable conditions.
 To consolidate the privilege, the Salvos unscrupulously withdrew their support for Milazzo to ally themselves with the mainstream Christian Democrats which tried to regain control of the region to maintain their cliental power base.

-From then until the mid-1980s the Salvos were among the most powerful businessmen in the economic, political and social life of Sicily – until they were prosecuted by Palermo’s Antimafia pool that included Giovanni Falcone and Paolo Borsellino.
+From then until the mid-1980s, the Salvos were among the most powerful businessmen in the economic, political and social life of Sicily – until they were prosecuted by Palermo’s Antimafia pool that included Giovanni Falcone and Paolo Borsellino.
 They controlled the Christian Democratic party branch in the Province of Trapani that guaranteed them great influence over the regional decision making of the DC.
-Mafia boss Francesco Paolo Bontade and later his son Stefano Bontade sustained a close relationship with the Salvo cousins, which allowed them access to influential regional and even politicians.
+Mafia boss Francesco Paolo Bontade and, later, his son Stefano Bontade sustained a close relationship with the Salvo cousins, which allowed them access to influential regional and even national politicians.